 Local storage is fast, it is easy to access and deploy – but the uncertainties and pressures of modern business means it is necessary to spend extra and allow for redundant capacity.
 In that sense network storage is so much more cost-effective.

 With network storage, however, every feature – such as compression, deduplication, encryption, thin provisioning, or file systems – is software-defined for efficiency, and that means extra work for the servers.
 This reduces compute availability for application processing.
 So it is far from easy to get optimal performance, security and virtualisation from network storage.

-How are today’s data centres operators addressing this dilemma?
-A recent survey of over 200 cloud, telco and enterprise data centre professionals looked in depth at their views, strategies and what they are actually doing to improve data centre performance and efficiency in the real world.
+How are today's data centers operators addressing this dilemma?
+A recent survey of over 200 cloud, telco and enterprise data center professionals looked in depth at their views, strategies and what they are actually doing to improve data center performance and efficiency in the real world.
 The survey pinpointed the vital importance of “efficient utilisation of servers and storage”.